jinghuazhao/GWAS-course/GWAS.md

-# Practial GWAS Using Linux and R
+# Practical GWAS Using Linux and R

 ## Module I. Overview